Abhi6722/hackers-hub/docs/Contribute.md

 ## Back-Porting Bug Fixes

-Starting from v6 the WebdriverIO team tries to backport all features that would be still backwards compatible with older versions.
+Starting from v6 the Hackers Hub team tries to backport all features that would be still backwards compatible with older versions.
 The team tries to release a new major version every year (usually around December/January).
 With a new major version update (e.g. v7) we continue to maintain the last version (e.g. v6) and deprecate the previous maintained version (e.g. v5, v4 and lower).
 With that the team commits to always support 2 major versions.

 ### As a Triager